capitalone/locopy/README.rst

 Usage
 -----

-You need to store your Redshift connection parameters in a YAML file (or pass them in directly).
+You need to store your connection parameters in a YAML file (or pass them in directly).
 The YAML would consist of the following items:

 .. code-block:: yaml